Wittano/Websocket/README.md

-# Websocket
+# chat
-Spring boot app which use websocket, MySQL database and Angular
+Spring boot app which use chat, MySQL database and Angular

 # Run
 ```sh